Where to get free state maps

 How to get Free State Maps sent to you by Mail

-Before your next vacation across the U.S.A, make a list of all the states you’re planning on crossing through.
-Then contact their state tourism department website.
-Look for their travel guide section.
+Getting free state maps is easier than you might think.
+Before your next trip to the U.S., make a list of all the states you’re planning on crossing through.
+Then visit the website of the tourism department you plan on visiting.

 My family took advantage of this on our way from Minnesota to Texas.
 It made planning our trip so much easier.